-If you have legal cover with your insurance, or as a separate policy, you can use this to help you get back your excess and any other uninsured expenses.
+If you have legal cover or uninsured loss recovery with your insurance, or as a separate policy, you can use this to help you get back your excess and any other uninsured expenses.

 If you’re in an accident, there are certain things you need to do at the scene, and afterwards, to make sure your claim goes through smoothly.

 If it’s a bad accident or someone is injured, call the emergency services and police.

 Never apologise or take the blame even if it was your fault – this could count against your claim later.